Morning update newsletter: Ontario housing measures; BC Liberals return more money; panel endorses abortion pill

 Ontario aims to tackle Toronto’s hot housing market

-The Ontario government is set to unveil a series of measures today that will address Toronto’s hot housing market.
-And the rental market will be a big piece of the package: rent controls are expected to be applied to all rental properties.
+The Ontario government has unveiled a series of measures today that will address Toronto’s hot housing market.
+And the rental market will be a big piece of the package: rent controls are to be applied to all rental properties.
 Right now, only buildings built before 1991 are beholden to rent-control rules, and there have been recent reports of tenants being told to significantly up their monthly payments or get out.

 Another measure that’s being considered is a 15-per-cent tax on foreign speculators.
 Ontario is also set to work with municipalities on a vacancy tax in a bid to boost rental options.
 Some of the expected changes bear similarities with what’s been done in British Columbia: Vancouver is in the process of implementing a vacant-home tax, and the B.C. government introduced a foreign-buyer tax last year.